-6.5.8 Tyres
+6.5.7 Tyres

-6.5.8.1 Adjust tyre pressure
+6.5.7.1 Adjust tyre pressure

-It is not possible to offer a general recommended tyre pressure for a particular pedelec or tyre.
-The correct tyre pressure largely depends on the weight load on the tyres, mainly determined by body weight and baggage.
+The correct tyre pressure largely depends on the weight load on the tyres.
+This load is determined by the weight of the pedelec, the rider's body weight and the luggage load.

-Unlike cars, the weight of the vehicle has only a small impact on the total weight.
+Unlike cars, the weight of the vehicle has little impact on the total weight.
 Moreover, the personal preferences for low rolling resistance or a high degree of suspension comfort vary a great deal.

 It is important to remember that